adityasengar/adityasengar.github.io/about.md

 including nucleic acids research, chemical reaction network theory, and fluid mechanics, with a more recent focus on leveraging artificial intelligence for structural biology.

-## Current Research: Generative Models for Protein Dynamics

-I am currently a *Postdoctoral Researcher at EPFL* in Switzerland, where my focus is on developing generative models for protein dynamics.
-Our latest research introduces a new framework capable of generating protein dynamics at the all‑atom level as easily as state‑of‑the‑art models generate images.
-By coupling latent diffusion models with ChebNet graph neural networks (GNNs), we can now recover full protein ensembles, capturing the complex interplay of side‑chain conformations—an important step forward in understanding protein function.

 ## Background & Experience